andyroiiid/voxel-game-binaries/README.md

 You can jump at any time (even in the air).

+## Ambient occlusion

 I implemented a [fake ambient occlusion effect](https://iquilezles.org/www/articles/voxellines/voxellines.htm) in this version.
 This technique, however, is verbose to set up and introduces tons of problems when generating chunks with multi-threading, so I didn't migrate it to the next version.

+I have to admit that it looks great and I really want to re-implement it in the newer versions.

 ## Physics